shubham-bioai/AMR-KnowledgeBase/docs/problem_statement.md

 AMR is not limited by lack of data — it is limited by **poor data organization and usability**.
 This project directly targets that limitation using bioinformatics, data science, and reproducible research principles.

+## 6. Defined Scope of the Initial Version

+The initial version of the AMR KnowledgeBase will focus on:
+- Bacterial antimicrobial resistance
+- Gene-level resistance mechanisms
+- Publicly available, curated data sources
+- Structured tabular and relational data formats

+This phased approach ensures data quality, reproducibility, and realistic implementation within an academic and portfolio-driven timeline.